fall-leaves

 3 Ways Weather Affects Our Mood And Recovery — And How To Combat It

-Weather can greatly affect our mood.
-Finding ways to cope will make the changes manageable.
+Seasonal affective disorder or just the fall and winter blues, weather can greatly affect our mood.
+Finding ways to cope will make the changes more manageable.

-As someone who has lived in Minnesota her entire life, I’m no stranger to intense weather changes — hot, humid summers shift to cool falls, which turn to brutal winters, then to muddy springs.
+As someone who has lived in Minnesota her entire life, I’m no stranger to intense weather changes—hot, humid summers shift to cool falls, which turn into brutal winters, then to muddy springs.
 The variety is just part of living here.
 And most of the time, I appreciate the seasonal changes.

-But over the 25 years I’ve lived here, I’ve learned how to manage my mood and the effect the weather has on it.
+But over the years I’ve lived here, I’ve learned how to manage my mood and the effect the weather has on it.
 There are a plethora of coping mechanisms out there.
-Here are a few of the ways weather affects my mood most often, as well as my favorite, most effective ways to deal.
+As autumn sets in, I wanted to share a few of the ways weather affects my mood most often, as well as my favorite, most effective ways to deal.

 1. Less sunlight leads to a tired body and mind.

-Often as the days get shorter and darker, I notice my mood following suit.
-Over time I’ve learned that there’s a name for this: Seasonal Affective Disorder.
-And, there’s also a likely reason: As our bodies are exposed to less sunlight, they have a propensity to create more melatonin which is a hormone that contributes to feeling tired.
-Additionally, the it’s believed that body lessens the production of serotonin, which can negatively affect mood, sleep and appetite.
 The onset of this past winter was particularly tough for me, to the point that I purchased a light therapy box.
 These boxes are designed to give off exposure to 10,000 lux of light, and I noticed a definite improvement in my mood when I used mine as I worked.
 I also made sure to continually remind myself that this weather is temporary and that Minnesota summer and falls make up for it and then some.
-Keeping things in perspective isn’t always something that helps me manage my depression (because sometimes it’s nearly impossible), but from time-to-time I find that it does help.
+Keeping things in perspective can’t always help me manage my depression (because sometimes I need outside help), but from time to time, I find that it does help.

 2. Colder weather can decrease physical motivation.